Are you looking for a place in Wyoming that offers many world-class outdoor activities and wide open spaces?

 These are the best things to do in Casper, Wyoming:

 Explore History at the National Historic Trails Interpretive Center

-The Center was established in 2002 and consists of permanent as well as temporary trail exhibits.
+It was established in 2002 and consists of permanent and temporary trail exhibits.

 The permanent trail exhibits include Oregon, California, Mormon, and Pony Express trails.